Towards field theory of multiple D0-branes. Hamiltonian mechanics and quantization of simplest 3D prototype of multiple

-We have denoted the coordinate functions by the same symbol as coordinates and believe that this cannot produce a confusion, in particular, because below only the coordinate functions will be used in the study of classical mechanics while only coordinates will be used then in the description of field theory obtained upon quantization.
+We have denoted the coordinate functions by the same symbol as coordinates believing that this cannot produce a confusion since only the coordinate functions will be used in the study of classical mechanics while only coordinates will be used then in the description of field theory obtained upon quantization.